Definition of Anthropomorphism

 More than to the visionary his cell:

 The world rolls under the long thrust of his heel.

 This poem is based on a jaguar, a fierce animal.
-Hughes is showing the world to his readers through the eyes and thinking of a jaguar that is thinking like a human.
+Hughes is showing the world to his readers through the eyes of a jaguar that is thinking like a human.

 Animal Farm is one of the perfect examples of anthropomorphism.
-In this extract, one of the pigs named old Major is delivering a political speech to his fellows against the evils imposed by the human rulers.
-Here old Major is instigating them to rise to rebellion against a tyrant human.
+In this excerpt, one of the pigs named Old Major is delivering a political speech to his fellows against the evils imposed by the human rulers.
+Here, Old Major is instigating them to rise to rebellion against a tyrant human.
 This entire use is a good example of anthropomorphism.

-The protagonist of the story is a dog that is telling the story.
-It is describing his life as a puppy.
+The protagonist of this story is a dog, which is describing his life as a puppy.
 The story is told from the loyal pet’s perspective.
-The dog possesses human traits like emotions, shame, fear, anguish, happiness and hopelessness.
+The dog possesses human traits like emotions, shame, fear, anguish, happiness, and hopelessness.

 Function of Anthropomorphism

 There are various reasons for using anthropomorphism.
-Among which, the major one is to make a wider appeal to the readers.
-With the use of objects or animals, the story could become visually appealing and non-threatening to the readers.
+The primary one is to make a wider appeal to the readers.
+With the use of objects or animals, the story can become visually appealing and non-threatening to readers.
 Hence, it could attract the attention of a wide audience (including children) by presenting animated characters in tales and animated movies.
 In literature, it serves as an effective tool for creating political and social satires.
 Hence, it has a wider scope than merely to entertain children.